AlanTanner/pdfjs-hugo-module/README.md

 hugo mod init <your_repo_url>
 ```

-Add this module to site config.
+Add this module to your config.
 The following is an example of toml, and the same is true for yaml and json.

 ```
 [[module.imports]]